MS Dhoni daughter Ziva dances with Dwayne Bravo on ‘Champions’ song, watch video

 MS Dhoni and Dwayne Bravo are teammates at Chennai Super Kings and both are entertainers in their own way.
 Bravo has been a dynamic cricketer and have performed around the world in T20 league.
 Even off the field, Bravo has been one of the most entertaining cricketers and even released a music video in 2016.
 The song “Champions” was an instant hit and has been heard at many places.

 Suresh Raina daughter’s birthday party was one such place.
-On Garcia second birthday, the song was played and Garcia, alongwith MS Dhoni’s daughter Ziva, danced on it.
+On Gracia second birthday, the song was played and Gracia, alongwith MS Dhoni’s daughter Ziva, danced on it.

-In a video tweeted by Chennai Super Kings, Ziva and Garcia are dancing to the song.
+In a video tweeted by Chennai Super Kings, Ziva and Gracia are dancing to the song.
 There are more kids on the floor with Brovo singing the song.
 CSK, with the video, said,””Cutest visuals for ‘Champion’ you’ll ever see! #whistlepodu @DJBravo47 #Gracia #Ziva.”

 Cutest visuals for ‘Champion’ you’ll ever see! #whistlepodu @DJBravo47 #Gracia #Ziva 🦁💛 pic.twitter.com/kBIG5DIEue